silentrob/harp-editor/README.md

 ## MVP TODOS
 - Create Page (at any depth)
+- Attaching Metadata at Depth
+- Not flashing metadata
 - Create Lists.
 - Add better editor
 - Add CLI to init